MIT-Emerging-Talent/ELO2_GREEN_AI/rag_and_distilled_model/README.md

 ## Notes

 * The ChromaDB folder (data/chroma_db/) is automatically generated when you first run the document loader.
 * You can safely delete it to rebuild embeddings later.
 * The notebook does not require an external .txt file — all content is inside the JSON.
 * The model automatically detects whether to use GPU (torch.cuda.is_available()).
+* **Model answers:** The generated responses for all prompts are saved in `model_answers.md` for easy reference and evaluation.
+* Emissions report: Energy consumption and carbon emissions data for model loading, embeddings, and inference are saved in `emissions.csv`.